scrapy/scrapy/docs/topics/request-response.rst

 Both :class:`Request` and :class:`Response` classes have subclasses which adds additional functionality not required in the base classes.
-These are described below in :ref:`ref-request-subclasses` and :ref:`ref-response-subclasses`.
+These are described below in :ref:`topics-request-response-ref-request-subclasses` and :ref:`topics-request-response-ref-response-subclasses`.

 Request objects
 ===============